Formula Functions

 CBool(x)

 Converts an expression defined in a function argument into the Boolean expression.
-If the expression is zero, False is returned; otherwise, True is returned.
+If the expression's values is 0, False is returned; otherwise, True is returned.
+The return type is Boolean.

 Example: =CBool(A11+B11-C11*0.05) (where A11, B11 and C11 are the links used in a function argument)